Last Updated: 7/1/22 | July 1st, 2022

 For the small amount of hassle involved, the peace of mind is more than worth it.
 Don’t risk losing all of your digital memories!

 Dave is one half of the team at Too Many Adapters, a site devoted to technology for travelers.
 A geek as long as he can remember, he worked in IT around the world for 15 years, combining his love of all things nerdy with an overwhelming travel addiction.
-Now based out of a backpack long term, Dave writes about travel and tech from anywhere with half-decent Internet and a great view.
 You can also find him talking about the life of a long-term traveler at What’s Dave Doing?